SymTrioS/Prime-M35P/Doc/ReadMe.md

 - Prime-M35P_v24.pdf - board functional diagram;

 - Box_PL2943.pdf     - type and dimensions of a small-sized enclosure suitable for the Prime-M35P board,
-                       a 4.3" LCD can be placed on the top panel.
+                       a 4.3" LCD can be placed on the top panel;

+- Prime-M35P_Dim.pdf - board dimensions, connector locations, and pin numbering.

 <h2 align="center">Linux system build procedure</h2>